openconfig/public/release/authorization/README.md

 authorization policy.

-As a request is evaluated against the configured policy, a READ / SUBSCRIBE request for the configuration tree may traverse all of the tree.
+As a request is evaluated against the configured policy, a READ / SUBSCRIBE request for the configuration tree may traverse all of the tree and subtrees.
 For portions of the tree for which the user has no access no data will be returned.
 A WRITE request which attempts to write to a denied subtree or element will return an error to the caller.

 [gNMI paths](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#222-paths)
 are heirarchical, and rooted at a defined "origin". gNMOpenConfigI may contain paths